History, tourist information, and nearby accommodation

 The house itself is only accessible by guided tour, and we were led around by a very friendly volunteer who gave us the background of the family and how they came to build the house.
 Scawby is very much about the Nelthorpe family; generation upon generation of Nelthorpes peer down from the walls, and as you move from room to room the very distinctive Nelthorpe facial features become quite obvious in the portraits.

 The tour was excellent and gave a very good picture of how the house changed over the years - and just how much has remained the same.
-After the tour, we went through the garden gate to the church, which, although heavily remodelled in the Victorian period, had some very nice historic features, including memorials to many of the Nelthorpes whose portraits we'd just been looking at in the Hall.
+After the tour, we went through the garden gate to St Hybald's Church, which, although heavily remodelled in the Victorian period, had some very nice historic features, including memorials to many of the Nelthorpes whose portraits we'd just been looking at in the Hall.

 About Scawby Hall